-Huskies cannot see in complete darkness and dog-night vision isn’t actually a thing.
+Huskies cannot see in complete darkness and dog “night vision” isn’t actually a thing.
 Having said that, huskies can still see a lot better than humans in low-light situations.
-Just not as good as cats.
+But not as good as cats!

 How Well Do Huskies See in Low Light

 Your husky will be able to see in low-light situations far better than yourself, about 5 times better in fact.
 There are a few reasons why.

-The main reason for their good low-light vision is because they have a high number of light-sensitive rods within the retina.
+The main reason for their good low-light vision is that they have a high number of light-sensitive rods within the retina.
 Without light, there is no vision.
 But by having more light-sensitive rods in the retina, it takes less light for your husky to be able to see clearly.

 But make no mistake, if you leave your husky in a very dark room, it’s likely that he can see just about as much as you can!